elloo/p1xt-studies/notes/internet-primer.md

 ## The Internet

 A large, interconnected network created by weaving together local, small networks.
+* More specifically, a network of machines (servers, clients, routers, switches, etc) connected by media (fiber, wifi, etc) that allows communication among devices.
+    * The __World Wide Web__ is an __application__ - a network of documents that sits on top of the internet.
+        * This is what allows for the transfer of data and communication across devices.

 * Think of these small networks as isolated communities with a single road leading in or out.